-Case law
+Case law on award criteria

 The requirements of the PCR 2015 are supported by a raft of case law on the formulation, transparency and application of award criteria.
-The UK and EU case law suggests a relatively high burden of advance disclosure of all elements to be taken into account in identifying the most economically advantageous tender, including sub-criteria, the weighting of sub-criteria and even sub-sub-criteria and their weightings (Lettings v London Borough of Newham [2008] EWHC 1583 (QB); Lianakis v Dimos Alexandroupolis (Case C-532/06)).
-However, the Court of Appeal in J Varney & Sons Waste Management Ltd v Hertfordshire County Council [2011] EWCA Civ 708 confirmed the ruling in the earlier EU case of ATI EAC v ACTV Venezia, Case C-331/04, that evaluators are permitted to attach weightings to sub-criteria (before bids are opened and without disclosing these) provided that these do not alter the disclosed award criteria, do not give rise to discrimination and could not, had they been disclosed earlier, have altered the preparation of tenders.
+The UK and EU case law suggests a relatively high burden of advance disclosure of all elements to be taken into account in identifying the MEAT (Lettings v London Borough of Newham [2008] EWHC 1583 (QB); Lianakis v Dimos Alexandroupolis (Case C-532/06)).
+However, the Court of Appeal in J Varney & Sons Waste Management Ltd v Hertfordshire County Council [2011] EWCA Civ 708 confirmed the ruling in the earlier EU case of ATI EAC v ACTV Venezia, Case C-331/04 that evaluators are permitted to attach weightings to sub-criteria (before bids are opened and without disclosing these) provided that these do not alter the disclosed award criteria, do not give rise to discrimination and could not, had they been disclosed earlier, have altered the preparation of tenders.

-The EU rules require that tender criteria are sufficiently clear and transparent so that a diligent tenderer can understand them.
-In Healthcare at Home Ltd v The Common Services Agency [2014] UKSC 49, the Supreme Court applied the "reasonably well-informed and normally diligent bidder" (or RWIND) test, originally articulated by the CJEU in Case C-19/00 SIAC Construction Ltd v County Council of the County of Mayo ([2001] ECR I-7725) (at paragraph 42).
-The CJEU held that the RWIND test is an objective standard and is applied by reference to a hypothetical tenderer.
-The CJEU stated that the relevant question is not whether it had been proved that all actual or potential tenderers had in fact interpreted the criteria in the same way, but whether the court considered that the criteria were sufficiently clear to permit a uniform interpretation by all reasonably well-informed and normally diligent
+The rules require that tender criteria are sufficiently clear and transparent, so that diligent tenderers could understand them in the same way.
+In Healthcare at Home Ltd v The Common Services Agency [2014] UKSC 49, the Supreme Court applied the "reasonably wellinformed and normally diligent tenderer" (or RWIND) test, originally articulated by the ECJ in Case C-19/00 SIAC Construction Ltd v County Council of the County of Mayo ([2001] ECR I-7725) (at paragraph 42).
+The ECJ held that the RWIND test is an objective standard and is applied by reference to a hypothetical tenderer.
+The ECJ stated that the relevant question is not whether it had been proved that all actual or potential tenderers had in fact interpreted the criteria in the same way. but whether the court considered that the criteria were sufficiently clear to permit a uniform interpretation by all reasonably well-informed and normally diligent tenderers.